Jodogahama Beach 浄土ヶ浜

 Around the beach

-If visiting Jodogohama, head down to the fish market in Miyako and try some of the delicious sushi and sashimi they have available.
+If visiting Jodogahama, head down to the fish market in Miyako and try some of the delicious sushi and sashimi they have available.
 In Miyako you can enjoy fresh shrimp, sea urchins, crab and other fresh seafood.

-Consider spending a full day to enjoy everything around Jodogohama.
+Consider spending a full day to enjoy everything around Jodogahama.
 After you are done you can head to Miyako Station and jump on a train north to see the northern part of the Sanriku Fukko National Park , or head south to Kamaishi, one of the host cities for the 2019 World Cup of Rugby.